MINGC0816/CFASR/README.md

 We provide pre-trained CFASR models and evaluation results on the above datasets.
-Download pre-trained weights from Google Drive (Coming Soon) and place them under the ./pretrained/ directory.
+Download pre-trained weights from Google Drive (Coming Soon) and place them under the ./ckpt/test.

 Then, run the following script to perform testing:

 ./test.sh

-Before testing, make sure that the input LR images are placed in the ./input/ folder.
-The reconstructed HR results will be saved to the ./results/ directory.

 ### 4. Train Models